 2. Durable

 Older lenses had issues with the lens mount being held in with plastic mounts.
 This is not the case with this lens.
 Mine is metal.
-Although the lens itself is high-quality plastic.
+However, the lens itself is made of high-quality plastic.

 3. Sharpness

-Sharpness is great in the center.
-Falls off a bit toward the edges.
-Also, the lens is much sharper at the wide end from the tele which is how I use it.
+Sharpness is great in the center but falls off a bit toward the edges.
+Also, the lens is much sharper at the wide end than at the tele end, which is how I use it.

 4. Screw On Filters

 It’s nice being able to screw on filters on an ultrawide zoom.
-A rare quality.
+It’s a rare quality.

 I like to use ND filters and this makes it very easy.